 Our options models are based on the open interest in the S&P500.
-Using this data we estimate the price impact of market makers and dealers on the SPX and SPY.
+Using this data we estimate the hedging impact of market makers and dealers in the SPX, SPY and ES.
 We believe this data can be used as a valuable overlay for just about any trading strategy as it helps to anticipate the movement of the worlds largest stock index.

 Options Market Gamma Model Output:

 7/13/20 gamma: $100 million.
 Significant levels are indicated in the charts below.